jackiehjm/stx-docs/doc/source/deploy_install_guides/r2_release/bare_metal/dedicated_storage_install_kubernetes.rst

 	system host-stor-list $HOST

 #.
-Add OSDs to storage-1:
+Add OSDs to storage-1.
+The following example adds OSDs to the `sdb` disk:

    ::